podowd/bitcoinj/README.md

 It allows maintaining a wallet and sending/receiving transactions without needing a full blockchain node.
 It comes with full documentation and some example apps showing how to use it.

-For support and discussion please join us on the [mailing list](https://groups.google.com/forum/#!forum/bitcoinj-cash).
+For support and discussion please join us on the [mailing list](to do).

 Release notes are [here](docs/Releases.md).

 ### Technologies

-* Java 6 for the core modules, Java 8 for everything else
+* Java 8 or later
 * [Maven 3+](http://maven.apache.org) - for building the project
 * [Orchid](https://github.com/subgraph/Orchid) - for secure communications over [TOR](https://www.torproject.org)
 * [Google Protocol Buffers](https://github.com/google/protobuf) - for use with serialization and hardware communications